atomicals-community/atomicals-guide/collection-containers/dmint-guide.md

 1. ⛓️ Download NFT data (A) and locally mint using the official command-line tool.

-> ​📌 For your convenience in distinguishing between different files, we have marked them with uppercase English labels.
+> 📌 For your convenience in distinguishing between different files, we have marked them with uppercase English labels.
 Please pay attention to the corresponding files at each step.
-Using incorrect files may result in unexpected on-chain data.​
+Using incorrect files may result in unexpected on-chain data.

 From the outlined steps above, it is evident that project owners do not need to upload each NFT individually to the blockchain.
 Users are responsible for verifying and bearing the gas costs during the Mint process.